 This demonstrates our commitment to methane detection and reduction, and we continue to examine areas where we could further improve.

 In Canada, LDAR will be mandated federally and provincially by 2020.
-We believe our Canada Business Unit is therefore in scope for an expanded methane LDAR program, with implementation likely in 2018/2019.
+We believe our Canada Business Unit is therefore in scope for an expanded methane LDAR program.
 This will form the basis for a country-specific carbon emission inventory, which will enable us to identify the areas with the largest potential return on investment related to emission reductions per unit of expenditure.

 The EDF report further recommended placing an economic value on emissions.
 While applying the realized cost per business unit as defined in the 2016 annual report would indicated a value of approximately $400,000, we would caution that this does not adequately account for the quality of emissions and the current technical challenges in recovering the 2% of partially combusted flared gas.
 We will continue to assess the practicality of accurately measuring economic value in this regard.

 Part of the Vermilion advantage is our track record of being an industry leader in quantification and disclosure of the carbon emissions associated with our operations.
 While some initiatives, and how we complete them, are not disclosed to support Vermilion’s competitive advantage, we believe that this portion of the energy sector has benefitted and will continue to benefit greatly from open sharing of ideas.

 One recent example is the additional focus that Vermilion has placed on reducing our flaring in our southeast Saskatchewan assets, through infrastructure construction and the conversion of a former waste stream into a product stream.
 In addition, we have successfully converted a flare in our Parentis, France location to a highly effective incinerator.
 We are continuing projects of this type, as they are proving successful in achieving overall emission reduction targets in these assets, and they have enabled Vermilion to significantly reduce our emissions intensity while increasing production.